Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 This one is the harder-to-find (earliest) version with the "BLT 12-55 / LIONEL" lettering underscored.

-Common hairline screw crack (very small and no loss of plastic) plus some minor box rub in spots and that's it for flaws!
-It is very, very clean with strong lettering, sharp graphics, vibrant paint, original platform ends and a nice rust-free frame -- plus, it does light!
+Common hairline mounting crack on each end (very small and no loss of plastic) and glue residue showing around the screw hole plus some minor box rub in spots and that's it for flaws!

 File photo showing the 1955 underscored version & the lettering on the 1956-59 model.